Join the River Park Neighborhood Patrol

 How to Report Crime

-We know it is a high priority to keep River Park as safe and crime-free as possible.
-While it helps that we live in a close- knit, vigilant community with a neighborhood patrol, one of the most important things we can do to deter and prevent crime is to report ALL crime and suspicious activity on a timely basis.
-Both the City and County note that law enforcement resources are deployed based on need.
+We know keeping River Park as safe and crime-free as possible is a high priority.
+While it helps that we live in a close-knit, vigilant community with a neighborhood patrol, one of the most important things we can do to deter and prevent crime is to report ALL crime and suspicious activity on a timely basis.
+The City and County note that law enforcement resources are deployed based on need.
 Both actively look at data and trends.
 They may assume that our area is crime-free if nothing is reported and divert resources towards other areas where activity is being reported.

-For non-urgent illegal activity (such as illegal camping or a potential hazard), the easiest way to report issues to the City or County is using each jurisdiction’s 311 mobile phone app.
+For non-urgent illegal activity (such as illegal camping or a potential hazard), the easiest way to report issues to the City or County is by using each jurisdiction’s 311 app.
 These apps allow you to easily enter your location (or another location on the map) and insert a photo when you make the report.
-The City’s app is called “Sacramento 311” and the County’s app is called “Sacramento County 311 Connect.”
-You can also call “311”, but you lose the ability to share photos.
-It can be more difficult to share your location, and you may have to wait on hold.
+The City’s app is called “Sacramento 311,” and the County’s app is called “Sacramento County 311 Connect.”
+You can also call “311” but lose the ability to share photos.
+Sharing your location can be more difficult, and you may have to wait on hold.

 To report a crime, such as a theft, that has been committed in the City’s jurisdiction, use the SacPD web portal: https://www.cityofsacramento.org/ Police/How-Do-I/File-a-Police-Report.
-As you complete the questions, you will be asked for a number of details in addition to your personal information, such as the details of the vehicle for theft from a vehicle.
+As you complete the questions, you will be asked for a number of details in addition to your personal information, such as the vehicle’s details for theft from a vehicle.
 When submitting the report, you will receive an e-mail confirmation.
-Once SacPD reviews the report, they may ask you to reopen the report to add additional information.
-They may then assign your report to a detective depending upon the nature of the crime.
+Once SacPD reviews the report, they may ask you to reopen it to add additional information.
+They may then assign your report to a detective, depending on the nature of the crime.
 To report a crime to the County that occurs on the levee or the river side of the levee, such as property theft, the SacCounty Sheriff has a similar online reporting tool: https://www.sacsheriff.com/pages/crime_report.php.

-Lastly, if you are reporting an issue to the agencies above, it is also helpful to make Rex Hescock aware so that he and the RPNA can track and report trends to our local government agencies.
-Rex can be reached at riverparkpatrol@gmail.com
+Lastly, if you report an issue to the agencies above, it is also helpful to make Rex Hescock aware so that he and the RPNA can track and report trends to our local government agencies.
+Rex can be reached at riverparkpatrol@aol.com